 Go south of the border… in Baltimore.
 Points South serves handcrafted cocktails with fresh herbs and Latin American cuisine that’s earned top ratings and local loyalty in Fell’s Point.
 Lump crab or lobster tacos anyone?
 Stroll along the cobblestone to Papi's Tacos, inspired by the antojitos of Mexican street food trucks, carts and markets.
 Or enjoy Mexican-inspired dishes along the water at Barcocina, served to share.
 Take a trip to an Argentinian table at Bar Vasquez where Chef Mario Cano Catalán embraces meat, fire and seasonal ingredients with a wide variety of whiskeys for a perfect pairing with any dish.

 Harbor East is home to Azumi, which translates to “safe harbor.”
 The brain child of Tokyo native and executive chef Eiji Takase, Azumi wows with expert plates that highlight masterfully prepared ingredients.
-Stop by or order from Ejji Ramen for the most savory bowl of ramen you’ll ever have.
-This small but mighty shop uses the freshest ingredients made from scratch every day.

 The Helmand is a Mount Vernon landmark, heralded as a must-taste just blocks from the Inner Harbor and Baltimore Penn Station.
 Established more than 20 years ago, The Helmand brings Afghan spices and exquisite dishes to Baltimore diners with a wealth of experience and flavor.